 The IMPACT Bay Area Board of Directors is responsible for our fiscal health and programmatic quality.
+Our small and mighty board is made up of like-hearted community members who are passionate about IMPACT's mission to create safer communities.
 We are always looking for qualified individuals to join IMPACT Bay Area's Board of Directors.
-Please visit the Join our Board page to learn more.
-Then email a short statement of interest and/or your resume to email@example.com.
+Please review our Prospective Board Member overview to learn more.
+Then email a short statement of interest and/or your resume to Jessica Pocalyko, Board Chair, at [email protected].

 Erica is a Program Manager with the Oracle Education Foundation, a non-profit funded and staffed by Oracle.
 She holds a BA in Math and Classics from Carleton College in Minnesota and an MA in Learning, Design, and Technology from Stanford University’s Graduate School of Education.
 Prior to working at Oracle, Erica taught Math and computer science at the secondary school level and supported her colleagues in implementing technology in effective and meaningful ways.
 Born and raised in San Francisco, Erica took an IMPACT Basics class during her senior year of high school and the sense of empowerment, strength and camaraderie that she discovered there has stayed with her to this day.
 In joining the board, she hopes to help more people have access to that experience.
 In addition to her work with IMPACT, Erica volunteers with the Computer History Museum, the DSE Running Club, and the Oracle Women’s Leadership team.
 She enjoys travel, board games, young adult literature, and recently took up pottery!
 Erica joined the IMPACT Bay Area board in April 2019.